dmytro-ustynov/OS-helper/Docker advanced.md

 To install docker follow the actual official installation guide: https://docs.docker.com/engine/install/

+## Docker components

-* Docker engine -- the core of Docker, responsible for running containers, managing images, volumes and handling networking.
-The main part to have installed.
+**Docker Engine** — the core of Docker, responsible for running containers, managing images, handling volumes, and setting up networking.
+It is the primary component that must be installed to use Docker.

-* Docker Desktop -- useful GUI for managing Docker containers, images and volumes.
-It is not required to run Docker, but it is very helpful for development and debugging in a convenient and visual way.
+**Docker Desktop** — a graphical user interface (GUI) for managing Docker containers, images, networks, and volumes.
+While not strictly required to run Docker, it is very helpful for development, debugging, and managing Docker resources in a convenient, visual way.
+Docker Desktop also bundles Docker Engine and Docker Compose together for ease of setup.

-* Docker Compose -- a tool for defining and running multi-container Docker applications.
-It allows you to define services, networks, and volumes in a single YAML file, making it easier to manage complex applications.
+**Docker Compose** — a tool for defining and managing multi-container Docker applications.
+It allows you to describe your application’s services, networks, and volumes using a single YAML file, simplifying the deployment and orchestration of complex setups.

+**Docker Swarm** — Docker's native clustering and orchestration tool, enabling you to manage a group of Docker engines as a single virtual system.
+It allows you to deploy, scale, and manage containerized applications across multiple nodes, providing features like load balancing and service discovery.

+**Docker Registry** — a service for storing and distributing Docker images.
+The most popular public registry is Docker Hub, but you can also deploy a private registry for more controlled image management within your organization.

+**Docker BuildKit** — an advanced toolkit for building Docker images, improving build performance, caching, and introducing more powerful features such as parallel build steps and secret management during the build process.

+---
 ## Docker images VS Docker containers

 * Docker image -- a lightweight, standalone, and executable software package that includes everything needed to run a piece of software, including the code, runtime, libraries, environment variables, and configuration files.
 Images are read-only and can be used to create containers.
 Most software vendors provide Docker images for their applications, which can be pulled from [Docker Hub](https://hub.docker.com/) or other container registries.
 You may start a container from an image, and the container will run the software as defined in the image.